tpayne/lang-examples/nodejs/chatbot/README.md

 The web page is a very simple interface, so if you wish to create something more complex, feel free.

+(Note - This sample uses a different style interface to the Python version of this bot, but the functionality is the same).

 Pre-Requisites
 --------------
 To run this sample you will need to: -